CTV News Coverage — Graham Richardson reports that construction for the new hospital campus parking garage is getting underway.

 TOH_MovingSidewalks_Colour

-Moving sidewalks will help people to get to their destinations quickly and comfortably.
+Exploring moving sidewalks to help people get to their destinations quickly and comfortably.

 TOH_Elderly Person_Colour

-Each patient room will have an accessible washroom and extra space for wheelchairs and other mobility aids.
+Each patient room will have an accessible washroom with space for wheelchairs and other mobility aids.

 INCLUSIVITY AND DIVERSITY